 Drink mindfully: Sip your drinks instead of glugging them straight down – you might want to treat yourself to that really expensive bottle of wine or spirits for the holidays, as you’re more likely to want to savour it.

-Lose the booze!: Try making an alcohol-free, or low-alcohol, fruit punch made with your favourite fruit juices and sparkling water for your friends and family to enjoy instead of, or in between, their favourite tipples.
-Add fresh ginger, lemons, apples and oranges, cinnamon, and nutmeg for a festive feel.
+Lose the booze!
+Try making an alcohol-free, or low-alcohol, fruit punch made with your favourite fruit juices and sparkling water for your friends and family to enjoy instead of, or in between, their favourite tipples.
 This is absolutely delicious, feels very seasonal, and helps to reduce alcohol consumption (and a fuzzy head the next day!).

 Combine all of the ingredients in a saucepan over a medium heat and simmer until the festive scent fills your kitchen.
 Serve in warmed glasses or mugs with a sprinkling of cinnamon, or chill and serve over crushed ice with plenty of fresh fruit.

-It's meant to be the season of peace and goodwill, but the festive season can be the most stressful time of year for many people.
+It's meant to be the season of peace and goodwill, but the festive season can be the most stressful time of year.
 Buying the perfect gift, decorating your home, entertaining family and friends - these are all fun things to do but cumulatively they can create a stress overload.
-This can undermine your immune system5, leaving you more vulnerable to seasonal bugs, and upset the balance in your tum.6
+This can undermine your immune system5, leaving you more vulnerable to seasonal bugs, and upset your digestion causing discomfort and regularity issues.6

 Take some pressure off: You may find yourself feeling strung out trying to please everyone, but the festive period is supposed to be a time of joy and relaxation for all - and that includes you!
 At the end of the day, things don't need to be perfect - just done with love and kindness.

-To help manage stress during the Christmas period, read Dr. Aisling's Guide to Feeling Less Stressed.
+To help manage stress during the holiday period, read Dr. Aisling's Guide to Feeling Less Stressed.

 You may also like to read: